jaqmol/teth/README.md

 #### conceptual discussion

-**T** function definitions are based upon describing entry-conditions.
+**T** function definitions describe entry-conditions.
 Messaging further helps with behavioral decomposition of intent.
-When refactoring **T** code, and patterns and messages are adjusted, the function description automatically is on par with implementation.
+When refactoring **T** code, and patterns as well as messages are adjusted, function description automatically is on par with implementation.

-Using sister (see below) further strengthens expressiveness in intent.
+Using `cestre` (see below) further strengthens expressiveness in intent.

 ### send(...)